The Last Kingdom of Al Andalus (The Play)

 At the Reception Hall.

-The Royal Monarchs greet the clergy that shall accompany them to the city of Granada, on the eve of the downfall of Granada and the new inquisitors.
+The Royal Monarchs greet the clergy who shall accompany them to the city of Granada, on the eve of its downfall and the appointment of the new inquisitors.

 ISABELLA.

-We are grateful to have thee here, and we hope that thy presence at Granada shall record the act of the acquisition of the city.
+We are most grateful for thy presence, and trust that thy witness at Granada shall record the solemn act of its acquisition.

 TOMÁS DE TORQUEMADA.

-I am honoured that ye the Royal Monarchs have requested our presence and assistance.
+I am honoured that Thy Majesties have requested our company and counsel.

 FERDINAND.